-The Innovation Institute at MassTech is chartered to support the economic conditions for growth for the Commonwealth's technology and innovation-based economy.
-The Innovation Institute works closely with key stakeholders in academia, industry, public and nonprofit sectors to strengthen capacities in research, technology and business development, talent, and capital which lead to new business formation and job growth in the state's innovation economy.
-These efforts help create, attract, and grow companies in emerging and established technology sub-sectors such as robotics, IOT, advanced manufacturing, and cybersecurity.
+The Institute at MassTech is chartered to support the economic conditions for growth for the Commonwealth's technology and innovation-based economy.
+The Institute works closely with key stakeholders in academia, industry, public, and nonprofit sectors to strengthen capacities in research, technology and business development, and talent, which lead to new business formation, and job creation.
+These efforts also attract and grow companies in emerging and established technology subsectors such as robotics, financial technology, advanced manufacturing, computing, and cybersecurity.

-The Innovation Institute engages in grant activities; manages projects and provides direct services for civic, industry and nonprofit organizations.
+The Institute engages in grant activities, manages projects, develop initiatives and provides direct services for civic, industry and nonprofit organizations.
 The Institute also:

-- Supports rigorous, collaborative, interdisciplinary research and development partnerships at Massachusetts universities; - Enhances the ability of the Commonwealth's academic research centers to compete for millions of dollars in federal research awards; - Secures the economic benefits of downstream production and employment for the Commonwealth as new research and technologies are commercialized in the marketplace; - Analyzes the Massachusetts innovation economy; - Partners with and invests in novel talent development initiatives such as internship support and targeted higher education and adult education technology training programs; - Supports the growth of entrepreneurs in Massachusetts through business accelerator and mentorship programs as well as its direct support for the novel Global Entrepreneurs in Resident Program (GEIR), a program targeted toward qualifying international students for H-1B visas in Massachusetts.
-The Innovation Institute sponsors a GEIR Communities of Best Practice stakeholder group;
+- Supports rigorous, collaborative, interdisciplinary research and development partnerships at Massachusetts universities; - Enhances the ability of the Commonwealth's academic research centers to compete for millions of dollars in federal research awards and aligns technology capacities at our research institutions with the needs of industry; - Secures the economic benefits of downstream production and employment for all regions of the Commonwealth as new research and technologies are commercialized in the marketplace; - Analyzes the Massachusetts innovation economy through the development of the annual Index of the Massachusetts Innovation Economy as well as sector and regional specific analyses; - Partners with and invests in novel talent development initiatives such as internship support and targeted higher education and adult education technology training programs with a focus on diversity and inclusion;

-Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2019 and 2018
+Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2020 and 2019